Bio Print Multimedia

 March 1990 - January 1991: English Editor with Jerusalem Press Service, a news agency in Jerusalem, Israel.
 Wrote daily field reports from the West Bank and Gaza Strip for distribution to international media.

-Los Angeles Press Club - Magazine Investigative Report award finalist (three times)
+Los Angeles Press Club - Magazine Investigative Report award (four times)

 Team Member:

-National Magazine Award for General Excellence winner (twice)
+National Magazine Award for General Excellence (two wins, one nomination)

 Alternative Press Award winner (three times)